-This section examines a series of shared glosses based primarily on a re-analysis of the suggestions in Beaujard (2003).
+This section examines a series of shared glosses based primarily on a re-analysis of the suggestions in Beaujard (2003, 2017) and Simon (2006).
 The data tables present comparisons between Malagasy (Tanala unless otherwise noted) and other Austronesian languages.
 Individual languages are usually from Sulawesi unless noted otherwise.
+I have entered the Mayotte forms of Malagasy, based on Gueunier (2016), although it seems they do not retain archaisms, but always reflect standard Malagasy.
 The classification of individual languages can be established from the Ethnologue3 or the Glottolog4.